rec4l/cse15l-lab-reports/week5-lab-report.md

 ##Chosen command: ``less``

 ### The argument: ``-N``
+### Example 1: <br>
 The directory: ``~/Downloads/docsearch/`` <br>
 The command: ``less -N biomed-sizes.txt`` <br>
 Output: <br> ![Image](https://i.imgur.com/RnQAxuE.png) <br>
 Explanation: It output a column of line numbers on the left hand side.
-I expect this to be helpful if the file was sorted in some meaningful order.
+I expect this to be helpful if the file was sorted in some meaningful order. <br>

+### Example 2: <br>

 The directory: ``~/Downloads/docsearch/technical/biomed`` <br>
 The command: ``less -N gb-2003-4-9-r60.txt`` <br>
 Output: <br> ![Image](https://i.imgur.com/LbPwIM2.png) <br>
 Explanation: It output a column of line numbers on the left hand side.
-I expect this to be helpful if the file was sorted in some meaningful order.
+I expect this to be helpful if the file was sorted in some meaningful order. <br>

 ### The argument: ``-w``
+### Example 1: <br>
 The directory: ``~/Downloads/docsearch/technical/government/media`` <br>
 The command: ``less -w Law_Schools.txt`` <br>
 Output: <br>![Image](https://i.imgur.com/qngks2M.png) <br>
 Explanation: It highlights the line previously at the bottom when scrolling.
-It seems to mostly be an accessibility thing, and I quite like it.
+It seems to mostly be an accessibility thing, and I quite like it. <br>

+### Example 2: <br>

 The directory: ``~/Downloads/docsearch/technical/biomed`` <br>
 The command: ``less -w gb-2003-4-9-r60.txt`` <br>
 Output:<br> ![Image](https://i.imgur.com/lOfmaDo.png) <br>
 Explanation: It highlights the line previously at the bottom when scrolling.
-It seems to mostly be an accessibility thing, and I quite like it.
+It seems to mostly be an accessibility thing, and I quite like it. <br>

 ### The argument: ``--window=n``
+### Example 1: <br>
 The directory: ``~/Downloads/docsearch/technical/government/media`` <br>
 The command: ``less --window=1 -w Law_Schools.txt`` <br>
 Output:<br> ![Image](https://i.imgur.com/zJx5xa9.png) <br>
 ![Image](https://i.imgur.com/pEIL6vy.png) <br>
 Explanation: It changes the default scroll setting to be in n lines, in this case I wanted it to scroll only 1 line when I clicked space.
-It is useful if your reading style varies from the default setting.
+It is useful if your reading style varies from the default setting. <br>

+### Example 2: <br>

 The directory: ``~/Downloads/docsearch/technical/plos`` <br>
 The command: ``less --window=3 -w pmed.0020201.txt`` <br>